Fan-made source for classic online RA1 action

 Stop can also be used to hide engies behind or on top of buildings.
 Force fire on your own building then send the engie in.
 At the last second press S and if you timed it right, the engie stop behind or on top of the building and thus be unsquishable.

 When you have builded in your opponents base and you are about to place a building on there lets say a Tesla coil.
 You hold the tesla coil on a white outline, but don't debloy it nor move mouse, if you move the mouse, the outline becomes red and you can't debloy it after.
 When your opponent has destroyed all near buildings around the white outline, your tesla coil can still be debloyed, even when your buildings have no reach to it.

 Credits: ehy, JCFarmer, milo234, Nullvoid and RA-Archive.

-Most credit goes milo234 as he created the most comprehensive RA knowledge article 'RA according to milo234', which is merged into this page.
+Most if the credits go to milo234 as he created the most comprehensive RA knowledge article 'RA according to milo234', which has been merged into this page.
 If you feel like something is missing and you want to contribute in making of this guide, head out to chat.
 Every bit of knowledge is very welcome.

 This site is not affiliated with EA in any way and trademarks belong to their respective owners.

 Command & Conquerâ„¢ and Command & Conquer: Red Alertâ„¢ are registered trademarks of Electronic Arts, all rights reserved.

 Repackaging, splitting and sharing is done to support the classic game and we hope it falls in fair use of the freeware, released by EA in August 31, 2008.

 For any technical problems, please don't hesitate to contact us at irc.freenode.net #cncnet.